SarShaheen/Evolution-Of-Air-Jordan/README.md

 ### Media

-The image in header and sign up form were taken from Unsplash.
+The image in the header, footer and sign up form were taken from Unsplash.

 The icons used for social media links were taken from Font Awesome.